 In the late 1970’s seven large lakes and an irrigation system were constructed to provide water to grow hay for the ranch.
 In 1973, Whitehead decided to beautify the area by using native rock to create and channel to a lake immediately off the spring.
 Today, after several years of work, the spring area has become the show place of the ranch.

 The cows are divided into two calving groups, fall and spring.
 RCR runs a very strict culling program and emphasizes fertility, udder development and structural soundness.
 The cow herd is made up mostly of L1 Domino and Canadian-bred cows.
 A large part of the cows go back to CL1 Domino 0005, an L1 Domino 75901 son that sold to Gino Pedretti in the 1981 Cooper-Holden Sale for $100,000.

-Born into the ranching family of C.B Whitehead of Brady, Texas, Lloyd Whitehead has known ranching all his life.
+Born into the ranching family of C.B Whitehead of Brady, Texas, Loyd Whitehead has known ranching all his life.
 Loyd bought RCR in 1958, and has added ranches in Fort McKavett, Schleicher, and Tom Green County.
 Today, he has 6 additional ranches where he devotes his time and attention.

-Lloyd has remained active in various civic organizations and leadership positions.
+Loyd has remained active in various civic organizations and leadership positions.
 Below are to name a few:

 - President of Edward’s Burn Association